The MBA Is Not Just for Stockbrokers and Bankers

 My own situation also mirrors their experiences.
 My first degree was in Arts.
 I followed my passion for literature.
 However, after about 12 years in employment (and a few promotions) I found that I was managing people, budgets, marketing campaigns, developing strategy and I really felt the need for business training, which is why I enrolled in and completed an MBA.

-These days, student can be broadly strategic in their choice of post-graduate business study.
+These days, students can be broadly strategic in their choice of post-graduate business study.
 Courses on leadership, dispute resolution, marketing, HR, finance, and organizational change offer flexibility and allow you to plug your own gaps and choose exactly the study areas that you need.
 There are short programs that allow you to dip your toe in the water or gain skills in a new discipline area.